 Orca Recovery Day – October 17th, 2020

-This year, Shore Friendly Kitsap combined efforts with the Harper Stewardship Group and Kitsap County Parks Department to put on a socially distanced event for Orca Recovery Day.
+In 2020, Shore Friendly Kitsap combined efforts with the Harper Stewardship Group and Kitsap County Parks Department to put on a socially distanced event for Orca Recovery Day.
 We had two wonderful groups of volunteers help us.

 Group A planted a garden with native plants around the new Harper Park sign and Group B removed a large section of invasive scotch-broom from the edge of Harper estuary so that native plants could have room to grow and visitors now have a great view!

-A huge thank you to our amazing volunteers for spending a few hours helping out community in honor of Puget Sound Orcas!
+A huge thank you to our amazing volunteers for spending a few hours helping out the community in honor of Puget Sound Orcas!